gkiely/sass-modules/readme.md

 3. Use your module
 ----
-- The first argument is the module name, the following args are the module children. *(Naming convention is optional)*.
+- The first argument is the module name, the following args are the module children.
 ```scss
 @include module(Text, title);
 ```